MicrosoftDocs/labs/labs/velocity2018/quickstart1/readme.md

 # Quick Start 1: Azure DevOps Project

-The Azure DevOps Project simplifies the initial configuration of a continuous integration (CI) and continuous delivery (CD) pipeline for your Java app in Visual Studio Team Services (VSTS).
+The Azure DevOps Project simplifies the initial configuration of a continuous integration (CI) and continuous delivery (CD) pipeline to deploy your app on Azure in a few quick step.
+It sets you up with everything you need for developing, deploying, and monitoring your app.

 ## Exercise 1: Setting up Sample Java project using Azure DevOps Project